Backend Implementation Plan

 Section titled “2.2 Database”Tables

-Section titled “Tables”- modules
+Section titled “Tables”- companies

 - packages